Yaaseen1/ServiceNow-Projects/servicenow-secops-intelligence-framework/README.md

 ## Demo

-[▶ Watch the full walkthrough](YOUR_YOUTUBE_LINK_HERE) — a guided tour through the intake form, AI triage, MITRE mapping, escalation flow, and the SOC dashboard.
+[▶ Watch the finale](https://youtu.be/8mQg__wuzi4) — the full walkthrough, tying together intake, AI triage, MITRE mapping, escalation, and the SOC dashboard.

+Want more detail?
+- [Deep dive: Securing Custom AI](https://youtu.be/W8k8ZqyxyMU) — a closer look under the hood
+- [Overview: Vulnerability Assessment Workflow](https://youtu.be/9X2_If6b-FI) — a shorter look at the AI vulnerability scenarios

 ## Core Features & Architecture